Santosh-Gupta/Research2Vec/README.md

 If you want improved results for papers you looked up, email me at Research2Vec@gmail.com or post in my subreddit https://www.reddit.com/r/Research2Vec/

 I have many more plans to build upon this recommender, and I use the feedback I get as an evaluation suite for my recommenders.
-I'm also good at finding papers in general ( I actually host features where I help people find papers https://www.reddit.com/r/MLPapersQandA/ ) , and I may be able to find you a paper on a particular topic you had in mind without the recommender, then use this case for my evaulation suite down the rown.
+I'm also good at finding papers in general ( I actually host features where I help people find papers https://www.reddit.com/r/MLPapersQandA/ ) , and I may be able to find you a paper on a particular topic you had in mind without the recommender, then use this case for my evaluation suite down the road.

 -----------------------------------------------------------------------------